-(3 hours from the following list of 3 crs. courses) ACC401 Financial Accounting & Reporting III ACC406 Advanced Tax Accounting ACC412 Advanced Cost Analysis & Control ACC490 Selected Topics in Accounting
+(1 course from the following list of 3 credit courses)

+ACC401 Financial Accounting and Reporting Ш

+ACC406 Advanced Tax Accounting ACC412 Advanced Cost Analysis and Control ACC490 Selected Topics in Accounting

 A student graduating with a major in accounting must be proficient in the use of microcomputers to function effectively in the accounting profession.
 In order to develop the proficiency expected of an accounting graduate, assignments will be given throughout the accounting program which require the use of a microcomputer.
 By the middle of the sophomore year a student majoring in accounting will be expected to have acquired a personal computer which is compatible with the hardware and software used by the Department of Accounting.
-Our computer labs, though well-equipped, are utilized by a large percentage of students from each college within the university.
-Due to this high demand, a personal computer is invaluable to fulfilling course requirements completely and on time.
+Our computer labs, though well-equipped, are utilized by all college of business students.
+Due to this high demand, a personal computer is invaluable in fulfilling accounting major course requirements.